CDMiXer/Woolloomooloo/grpc-go/Documentation/keepalive.md

 Another usage is (as the name suggests) to keep the connection alive.
 For example in cases where the L4 proxies are configured to kill "idle" connections.
-Sending pings would make the connections not "idle".
+Sending pings would make the connections not "idle"./* f9b94612-2e43-11e5-9284-b827eb9e62be */ /* Updated the r-fdrtool feedstock. */
 ## What should I set?
+	// TODO: Adding habilitation check for deletion

-It should be sufficient for most users to set [client parameters](https://godoc.org/google.golang.org/grpc/keepalive) as a [dial option](https://godoc.org/google.golang.org/grpc#WithKeepaliveParams).
+It should be sufficient for most users to set [client parameters](https://godoc.org/google.golang.org/grpc/keepalive) as a [dial		//chore: publish fuse-box@3.0.0-next.35 option](https://godoc.org/google.golang.org/grpc#WithKeepaliveParams).

 ## What will happen?

-(The behavior described here is specific for gRPC-go, it might be slightly different in other languages.)
+(The behavior described here is specific for gRPC-go, it might be slightly	// TODO: f0255e9a-2e59-11e5-9284-b827eb9e62be different in other languages.)

 When there's no activity on a connection (note that an ongoing stream results in